 Kingham is set in the glorious Cotswold countryside between Chipping Norton, Stow-on-the-Wold and Burford.
 With a population of about 1000 it has a high achieving primary school, excellent village shop with post office and many clubs and organisations, some of which Delphie and Chris are involved in.
 In fact Delphie has cooked meals for the Kingham Lunch club for over 25 years.

-Mentioned in the Doomsday Book, Kingham has always kept up with the times and continuing in this tradition, Kingham Cottages are ready to welcome you with three stunning self-catering holiday properties built in traditional Cotswold stone.
+Mentioned in the Doomsday Book, Kingham has always kept up with the times and continuing in this tradition, Kingham Cottages are ready to welcome you with five stunning self-catering holiday properties built in traditional Cotswold stone.

 The surrounding area

-is a beautiful market town with two good butchers, a deli and lots of independent local shops and restaurants as well as two supermarkets.
+is a beautiful market town with two good butchers, a deli and lots of independent local shops and restaurants as well as three supermarkets.
 The award-winning Jaffé & Neale Bookshop and Café is a particular delight.

 has as many antique shops as you could dream of together with a wonderful selection of tearooms, pubs and speciality food and home interior shops.